 - Comes with own sheath to protect both the knife and the people around it.

-- It is of a comfortable weight of 1.2 pounds which does not cause strain on user.
+- The knife is of a comfortable weight of 1.2 pounds which does not cause strain on the user.

 - Beautiful and sleek design.